laurin2001/mySecondJekyllSite/_site/README.md

 mySecondJekyllSite
 ==================

-This is my second Jekyll site
+This is my second Jekyll site.